oracle/dtrace-utils/README.md

 userspace build is compatible with the utils (the exported userspace headers in the `include/uapi/linux/dtrace` are compatible with the utils version being built).

+You can point at a different kernel version with the KERNELS variable, e.g. make KERNELS="5.16.8" as long as the source tree that kernel was built with remains where it was when that kernel was installed.

+See the GNUmakefile for more options (building translators against multiple different kernels at once, building against kernel sources found in different places, building against a kernel built with O=, etc.)

+'make help' might also be of interest.

 ## 3. Testing